Provincial Congress

-The Provincial Congresses were extra-legal legislative bodies established in ten of the Thirteen Colonies early in the American Revolution.
-Some were referred to as congresses while others used different terms for a similar type body.
-These bodies were generally renamed or replaced with other bodies when the provinces declared themselves states.
+A provincial congress was an extralegal general convention or representative assembly patterned after colonial lower houses formed in ten of the thirteen Colonies during the American Revolution to initiate self-rule.
+Some were referred to as provincial congresses while others used different terms.
+The provincial congresses were generally replaced or renamed when the ten British colonies declared themselves sovereign states.